Army cites ‘credible’ threats in defending water restrictions near Wharf in clash with D.C. officials

 If approved, the restriction would be in place around-the-clock.
 During events such as the State of the Union address, state funerals, presidential inaugurations and Marine helicopter squadron missions, boating in the area would be prohibited.

 Residents had until Thursday to submit comments on the proposal before a decision is finalized.
-Christopher Fincham, a spokesman for the Army Corps of Engineers, last month said responses have been overwhelmingly against establishing the zone.
+The responses have been overwhelmingly against establishing the zone.

+Army Corps of Engineers officials in Baltimore and Washington would need to approve the plan.
+Sarah Lazo, a spokeswoman for the Army Corps of Engineers, said a final recommendation could be issued by the end of March with the marked zone in place by June.

-Allen urged the Army to seek a different approach, saying he is concerned “that the interests of security are starting to creep too much into our public space” and the water restriction could derail progress in getting more District residents to access the water.
+During Wednesday’s meeting, Allen urged the Army to seek a different approach, saying he is concerned “that the interests of security are starting to creep too much into our public space” and the water restriction could derail progress in getting more District residents to access the water.

 “These are our neighbors that use our water, our river, our public space,” Allen said.
 “So I want to be clear that I do not support this taking of the water.”